 Divorce can be painful, and it can be tempting to take revenge when a partner has let you down.
 But, reporting specific details or indiscretions can potentially hurt or even destroy the service member’s military career.
 Besides, in a no-fault divorce state, discussing indiscretions will likely not make a difference in your divorce settlement.

 Military Divorce Mistake #7: Failure to address travel concerns in a custody case

 In a military divorce, issues of traveling to see the children may be complicated.
 Timing and costs can become major obstacles to continued parenting time, particularly when one parent is stationed overseas.
-For this reason, an Anton Castro family lawyer should include detailed travel arrangements for parents.
+For this reason, an Anton Garcia family lawyer should include detailed travel arrangements for parents.

 Military Divorce Mistake #8: Health insurance concerns for ex-military spouses